 What this permit does NOT allow:

-- Taking antlerless deer on wildlife management areas or any property not identified on the permit.
+- Taking antlerless deer on wildlife management areas or on any property not identified on the permit.

 - Taking any deer outside the established hunting seasons for the zone where the property is located.

 - Landowners must own at least 640 acres or not less than 150 acres if the property is adjoining land already receiving antlerless deer permits.
 A group of adjoining landowners also may apply together, provided the total combined acreage is at least 640 acres.

 - Landowners who cultivate agricultural crops are the exception to the above requirement and are exempt from these minimum acreage requirements if they have been issued a depredating deer permit within the past year to take deer for crop-depredation control.